oronymzy/tips/docs/glossry.md

 [^operanddef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operand#Computer_science).
 [^operatordef-note1]: This definition is the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Operator_(computer_programming), except for modification of the grammatical number (plural to singular).
 [^operatordef-note2]: Based on [information from Wikipedia](https://en.wikipedia.org/wiki/Operator_associativity).
+[^performantdef-note1]: This definition is essentially the same as [Wiktionary's definition](https://en.wiktionary.org/wiki/performant).
 [^relationalexpressiondef-note1]: This definition similar to [Wikipedia's definition](https://en.wikipedia.org/wiki/Relational_operator).
 [^relationaloperatordef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Relational_operator).
 [^rvaluedef1]: ["Lvalues and Rvalues (Visual C++)"](https://msdn.microsoft.com/en-us/library/f90831hc.aspx). *Microsoft Developer Network.* Retrieved 3 September 2016.